kits-ab/kits/README.md

 ## Overview

 This project uses the static site generator [Gatsby](https://www.gatsbyjs.org) to create a web site.
-Previously [Jekyll](https://jekyllrb.com) was used but since most of the developers at KITS prefer JavaScript we've moved on to a React based solution instead.

 The system context diagram below gives you an overview of how the different systems work together to create kits.se: